awsdocs/aws-resource-groups-user-guide/doc_source/security_iam_service-with-iam.md

 ## Authorization Based on Resource Groups Tags<a name="security_iam_tags"></a>

 You can attach tags to groups in Resource Groups, or pass tags in a request to Resource Groups\.
 To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `aws:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
 You can apply tags to a group when you are creating or updating the group\.
-For more information about tagging a group in Resource Groups, see [Build queries and groups in AWS Resource Groups](gettingstarted-query.md) and [Update groups in AWS Resource Groups](updating-resource-groups.md) in this guide\.
+For more information about tagging a group in Resource Groups, see [Creating query\-based groups in AWS Resource Groups](gettingstarted-query.md) and [Updating groups in AWS Resource Groups](updating-resource-groups.md) in this guide\.

 To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Viewing Groups Based on Tags](security_iam_id-based-policy-examples.md#security_iam_policy-examples-view-tags)\.